Educational Justice

 Post Degree: Launching a Career in Counseling

 The coursework in this 60 credit degree program prepares students for California licensure as Licensed Professional Clinical Counselors (LPCC) with the Board of Behavioral Sciences.
+Additionally, the Marriage and Family Therapy (MFT) Specialization within the program equips graduates for California state licensure as Marriage and Family Therapists (LMFT).
 The program also qualifies students for licensure eligibility in most other states.
 Prospective students are encouraged to become acquainted with the licensure requirements in the state in which they plan to practice.

 A graduate of the program can apply to the California Board of Behavioral Sciences to become a licensed Associate Clinical Counselor Intern (APCCI.)
 This 3,000-hour internship is required for California licensure and must be completed under an approved clinical supervisor.
 APCCIs, with appropriate supervised experience, can apply to the Board to become a Licensed Professional Clinical Counselor (LPCC.)
 An LPCC can engage in the independent practice of professional counseling in California.